Internships, Research, and Clubs

 - Full-Time Internships with the CGA Legislative Internship Program are eligible to receive 15 credits (12 credits for POLS 3991-001 graded on a S/U basis; 3 credits for POLS 2998 graded on an A-F basis)

 Option 3.
-Washington Center Internship in Washington, D.C. (variable credits)
+Washington Center Internship in Washington, D.C. (variable eligibility and credits)

 Students also have the opportunity of working in the nation’s capital in federal agencies and departments, congressional offices, or government-related organizations.
 The University of Connecticut participates in The Washington Center program, through which interns work full-time, take a class, and take part in professional development programming.
 They also live apartment-style housing with students from across the country and around the world.
 Information booklets and applications are available from the POLS internship coordinator or online on the Washington Center’s website.